syncfusion-content/javascript-docs/js/Chart/Axis.md

 <td>new Date(2000, 03, 10)</td>
 <td>dddd</td>
 <td>Monday</td>
-<td>Date will be displayed in day format</td>
+<td>The Date is displayed in day format</td>
 </tr>
 <tr>
 <td>new Date(2000, 03, 10)</td>
 <td>MM/dd/yyyy</td>
 <td>04/10/2000</td>
-<td>Date will be displayed in month/date/year format</td>
+<td>The Date is displayed in month/date/year format</td>
 </tr>
 <tr>
 <td>new Date(2000, 03, 10)</td>
 <td>n3</td>
 <td>1000.000</td>
-<td>Number will be rounded to 3 decimal place</td>
+<td>The Number is rounded to 3 decimal place</td>
 </tr>
 <tr>
 <td>new Date(2000, 03, 10)</td>
 <td>MMM</td>
 <td>Apr</td>
-<td>Shorthand month for the date will be displayed</td>
+<td>The Shorthand month for the date is displayed</td>
 </tr>
 <tr>
 <td>new Date(2000, 03, 10)</td>
 <td>t</td>
 <td>12:00 AM</td>
-<td>Time of the date value will be displayed as label</td>
+<td>Time of the date value is displayed as label</td>
 </tr>
 <tr>
 <td>new Date(2000, 03, 10)</td>
 <td>hh:mm:ss</td>
 <td>12:00:00</td>
-<td>Label will be displayed in hours:minutes:seconds format</td>
+<td>The Label is displayed in hours:minutes:seconds format</td>
 </tr>
 </table>

 ### Custom label format

-Prefix and suffix can be added to category labels using the **labelFormat** property.
-Use *{value}* as placeholder text in your custom text, it will be replaced with corresponding axis label at runtime.
+Prefix and suffix can be added to the category labels by using the **labelFormat** property.
+You can use the *{value}* as placeholder text in your custom text, it is replaced with the corresponding axis label at runtime.

 {% highlight js %}